-It is highly accurate, stable and a direct measurement (independent of background gases).
+It is a highly accurate, stable and a direct measurement (independent of background gases).

-It is based on the fact that infrared light energy is absorbed by gas molecules.
+It is based on the fact that light is absorbed by gas molecules.
 In the photoacoustic spectroscopy the modulated light is converted into acoustic waves.
-The soundwave is then converted into an electric signal with the use of a microphone.
+The resulting soundwaves are converted into an electric signal with the use of a microphone.

 The sample gas is irradiated with modulated light of a predefined wavelength.
-IR-laser-diodes are often used as light source, because for many applications the particular wavelength of the examined material is in the infrared range.
+Because for many applications the particular wavelength of the examined material is in the infrared range.
+Therefore IR-laserdiodes are used as a lightsource.
 The light is electronically or mechanically modulated, for example by using a chopper.

 Gas molecules absorb a part of the light, when the light frequency corresponds with an absorption band of the gas in the cell.
-The higher the concentration of the gas, the more light is absorbed.
+The higher the gas concentration, the more light is absorbed.